Top toaster brands for 2018

 You can see a preview of the best and worst scores below:

 Only logged-in Which? members can see which brands came out on top in the table below.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+If you’re not yet a member, sign up for join Which? to get instant access.

 |Preview: toaster brands rated|

 |Brand||Average test score||Reliability rating||How owners rate this brand||Overview of our verdict|